alfille/eMission/README.md

-# missiondb
+# eMission

 ## Briefly
-Database for medical mission work.
+eMission is a database for medical mission work.
 Intentionally simple.
-Multiuser but phone/laptop based and robust in disconnected environments.
+Supports your entire team using their smartphone, ipad or laptop. eMission is robust even when internet connectivity is spotty.

 ## Inspiration
 Dr. Gennadiy Fuzaylov, a pediatric anesthesiologist at Massachusetts General Hospital and veteran of over 60 medical missions to the Ukraine, Columbia and found keeping track of patients, procedures and results was increasingly difficult.
 ![[Doctors Collaborating To Help Children](http://dcthc.org)](images/dctohc.png)

-A spreadsheet was not adequate -- poor phone interface, poor support for images, poorly multiuser and problematic security.
+A spreadsheet was not adequate -- poor phone interface, poor support for images, poorly multi-user and problematic security.
 Hence this project was born.

 ## Scope
 ### In scope
 - Patient name, problem, image and demographics
-- Medical procedures with description, data, images, taylored checklists
+- Medical procedures with description, data, images, tailored checklists
 - Providers with contact information
 - Followup
 - Workflow support including patient ID cards, handheld data entry
-- Schedule ?
+- Schedule?

 ### Out of scope
 - lab values
 - vital signs
 - drug and supply information
-- Free text fields available for extra information
+- But free text fields are available for extra information

 ## Design
-* Written by Paul Alfille MD, at Massachusetts General Hospital in 2021
+* Written by Paul Alfille MD at Massachusetts General Hospital in 2021
 * [Pouchdb](https://pouchdb.com/) is front end for device interaction (Javascript on browsers)
 * [Couchdb](https://couchdb.apache.org/) backend for document dabase
   * Tolerant of poorly connected operation